n8sty/tap-kanbanize/README.md

     tap-kanbanize --discover --config config.json > properties.json
     ```

-5. Select the streams to sync by adding `"selected": true` to a schema definition.
+5. Select the streams to sync by adding `"selected": true` to a schema definition in the `properties.json` file created in the previous step.
 The below syncs the tasks stream:

     ```
     {